AbderrahmaneBouzemlal/alx-airbnb-database/normalization.md

 In 3NF, every non-prime attribute must depend directly on the primary key, not transitively on other non-key attributes.
 This FD violates that: (property_id, start_date, end_date) is not a superkey, and total_price is not prime.

-Additionally, joining with Property for calculations risks using updated pricepernight values for historical bookings, leading to inaccuracies if prices change over time.
+Additionally, JOINing with Property for calculations risks using updated pricepernight values for historical bookings, leading to inaccuracies if prices change over time.

 #### Other Potential Concerns (Not Normalization Violations):